darklife/darkriscv/README.md

 code in the blockRAMs).
 The linker also produces a *darksocv.lst* with a complete list of the code generated and the *darsocv.map*, which shows the map of all functions and variables in the produced code.

+The firmware concept is very simple:

+- boot.c contains the boot code
+- main.c contains the main application code (shell)
+- banner.c contains the riscv banner
+- stdio.c contains a small version of stdio
+- io.c contains the IO interfaces

 Extra code can be easily added in the compilation by editing the *src/Makefile*.